 When: Paying attention to when we eat is about a lot more than just looking at the clock.
 Too often, people eat just because it is “meal time” and not because they are actually hungry or experiencing a hunger cue.
 If you are eating every 2 hours because that’s what you read in the latest fitness magazine, ask yourself, is that really necessary for me?
 When we eat is often triggered by our external environment.
 If you walk into the office and there is a bag of candy in the communal area, are you eating the candy because it just happens to be in front of you, or because you actually wanted it?
 Being mindful of how your external environment impacts your food choices will help you learn how to practice mindful eating.

-Why: For many, food is attached to specific activities, events and celebrations, and so often we are simply eating based on rituals or habits.
+Why: For many, food is attached to specific activities, events, and celebrations, and so often we are simply eating based on rituals or habits.
 Do you eat every afternoon at work because you are actually hungry or because you are bored of sitting at your desk?
 Do you eat because you are tired?
 Sad?
 Nervous?
 Celebrating?
 Or because you are actually hungry?
 Eating popcorn at the movies is an incredibly common ritual, but are you eating popcorn because you are actually hungry or because it is just there and that is what you are “supposed” to do when you go to the movies.
 Considering the why behind eating takes a little bit of digging in, but if you are able to identify the cause, you can influence the outcome.

 Who: The who does not refer to the person who is eating, but rather to who they are eating with.
 Eating alone or eating with a group of people can completely alter our eating habits.
-Eating with others can be a joyful experience filled with fun, love and laughter, and can make a good meal great.
+Eating with others can be a joyful experience filled with fun, love, and laughter, and can make a good meal great.
 The people you eat with can impact your eating habits in both a positive and negative way, so it is important to be mindful of what occurs when you eat with others.
 Eating with fast eaters can cause you to eat faster, while slow eaters might lead you to put your fork down more often.
 Eating with people who make healthy choices might cause you to make a better meal choice, while people less prone to eating well might lead you to indulge a little more.
-Being mindful to how those around you impact your eating patterns will help you make better food choices.
+Being mindful of how those around you impact your eating patterns will help you make better food choices.

 An Example of Mindful Eating

-Considering the 5 Ws of eating is a simple way to be more mindful of the food you are consuming, but how often do you we actually do this?
+Considering the 5 Ws of eating is a simple way to be more mindful of the food you are consuming, but how often do you actually do this?
 As an example, consider the last time you ate a handful of almonds, and ask yourself these simple questions:

 - What did those almonds smell like?